rainerpm/CSAssignmentChecker/README.md

            * gold.txt  (the teacher provided golden output for the program)
            * ?Tester.java, where ? is the **assignment name**
     * periods.txt (indicates which class periods are doing this assignment Group)
-    * comments.txt  (global comments)
+    * comments.txt  (global comments - used in student emails or clipboard)
-  * 1,4,5 a folder for each class period
+  * 1,4,5 class period folders for the demo
 * set the following directory variables
   * set the **rootDir** variable to the location of the unzipped demo folder - C:/YourPathToDemoDir/demo
   * set the **scoreboardDir** variable to C:/YourPathToDemoDir/demo/scoreboard